About doulas

 After the birth, a doula might:

-- support you emotionally and help you build your confidence with your new baby
+- support you emotionally and build your confidence with your new baby

 - give you sleep and settling suggestions